FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 ---
-title: Using webcam with Node-Red
+title: Using a webcam with Node-RED
 subtitle: Guide to integrating webcam features into Node-Red applications.
 description: Guide to integrating webcam features into Node-Red applications.
 date: